DevCorvus/.random-stuff/README.md

 # Random stuff

-Just a bunch of ugly and useless code that I wrote as baby steps or experimentation over any random thing that you could imagine.
+Just a bunch of ugly, incomplete and useless code that I wrote at any given point as baby steps or experimentation over any random thing that you could imagine.

 Explore with caution.
 It's smelly in there 💀